Milan Robberechts

-Milan Robberechts (born 4 March 2004) is a Belgian professional footballer who plays as a winger for Mechelen.
+Milan Robberechts (born 4 March 2004) is a Belgian professional footballer who plays as a winger for RSCA Futures on loan from Dutch club Fortuna Sittard.

 Career

 Robberechts is a youth product of the academy of Grimbergen, and moved to Mechelen's youth side in 2014.
 He signed his first professional contract with Mechelen on 28 July 2021 for 3 years. made his professional debut with Mechelen in a 5–4 Belgian First Division A win over Westerlo on 21 August 2022; coming on as a substitute in the 71st minute while Mechelen was trailing 2–4, he scored a brace that ultimately gave Mechelen the comeback win.

+On 3 July 2023, Robberechts moved to Fortuna Sittard in the Netherlands on a two-year contract with an optional third year.
+On 30 January 2024, Robberechts was loaned by VVV-Venlo.

+On 5 September 2024, Robberechts joined RSCA Futures (the reserve team of Anderlecht) on loan with an option to buy.

 International career

 Robberechts is a youth international for Belgium, having played for the Belgium U18s in 2018.

-Personal life

-Not much is known about the Mechelen youngster but he is known to be an avid user of Discord.